 Easy Altitude Sickness Remedies

 Minor symptoms of altitude sickness can be remedied on-the-go with a variety of different essential oils.
 Whether you’re looking to ease nausea, reduce headache pain, breathe easier, or maintain healthy blood circulation, aromatic and topical use of essential oils can go a long way.

 Peppermint essential oil is one of the best essential oils to use for headache pain and nausea.
 One of the easiest ways of using diluted oils on-the-go is to create a roller blend.
 By pre-diluting your oils in a roller bottle, you can safely apply them topically without worrying about any skin sensitivity.

 When you feel a headache coming on, try gently rolling diluted peppermint essential oil onto your temples.
 If you begin to feel nauseous, roll a bit of the oil onto your lower abdomen and gently massage it in.
 You can also carry a bottle of pure peppermint essential oil and gently sniff it whenever you need extra relief.

-Another great option is to inhale peppermint essential oil through a portable diffuser like Mountain.
+Another great option is to breathe peppermint essential oil through a portable diffuser like Mountain.
 Remember: breathe in through your mouth and out through your nose.
 MONQ should not be inhaled into the lungs.

 Thyme essential oil can help maintain healthy circulation, which can increase blood flow to areas of the body that require more oxygen.
 This is especially important when traveling at higher altitudes.
 To help increase circulation in the body, dilute thyme essential oil in a carrier oil and gently rub onto the soles of your feet.